s0p4L1n3/Graylog_Content_Pack_Windows_Security/README.md

+# Currently remodeling all the content pack !

 # Windows Security Content Pack for Graylog

 Tested with Winlogbeat & Filebeat 7.17.27 / Windows 2022 / Windows 11 / Graylog 6.1.5